Eliza (1789 ship)

 Eliza was launched in 1789 in New Brunswick.
-Between 1791 and 1800 she made six voyages as a whaler.
-She next made one voyage as a slave ship.
+Between 1791 and 1800 she made six voyages as a whaler in the British southern whale fishery.
+She next made one voyage as a slave ship in the triangular trade in enslaved people.
 She then disappears from online resources.

 Career

 Whaler

-Eliza enters Lloyd's Register in 1791 with Middleton, master, Champion, owner, changing to or from BlackB__c_, and trade London–South Seas.
+Eliza entered Lloyd's Register in 1791 with Middleton, master, Champion, owner, changing to or from BlackB__c_, and trade London–South Seas.

 Captain Thomas Middleton sailed from England on 23 January 1791, bound for the Brazil Banks.

-Eliza was reported to have been at Cape Verde on 22 March, Trinidade on 17 April, and Port Desire on 31 March 1792.
+Eliza was reported to have been at Cape Verde on 22 March, Trindade on 17 April, and Port Desire on 31 March 1792.
 She stopped at Rio in July to replenish her food and water, and with sick people.
 She returned to London on 6 November 1792.